jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

     for the study and computerized planning of the odontoesthetic treatment plan</b>.
-    This phenomenon has been called SMILE DESIGN and gives us the possibility of applying a more scientific and less subjective criterion when restoring decayed, fractured, pigmented, rotated, separated or malformed teeth. <b>On the other hand, the new adhesive materials based on nanotechnology allow us for its great versatility to modify the shape, color and size of the teeth at pleasure.
+    This phenomenon has been called SMILE DESIGN and gives us the possibility of applying a more scientific and less subjective criterion when restoring decayed, fractured, pigmented, rotated, separated or malformed teeth.
+On the other hand, <b>new adhesive materials based on nanotechnology allow us for its great versatility to modify the shape, color and size of the teeth at pleasure.
 In very few appointments the result is obvious and the transformation looks spectacular</b>.
 For the most complex cases we have the so-called PORCELAIN VENEERS that are thin sheets of ceramic material that adhere firmly to the dental structures and that are indicated for the correction of aesthetic defects of greater extent and severity.</p> <p>Nowadays Aesthetic Dentistry has no limits, except for the creativity, skill and preparation of the professional staff.</p>\n"
   image: "/img/aside-aesthetic-dentistry.jpg"